Jinan Weather

 Travel Recommendation

-1. Drink the spring water at Black Tiger Spring Park or on Quancheng Road to quench your thirst, and play water in Baotu Spring Park and Wulongtan Park.
+Drink the spring water at Black Tiger Spring Park or on Quancheng Road to quench your thirst, and play water in Baotu Spring Park and Wulongtan Park to get some coolness.

 Autumn (September - Early November)

-Stepping into the autumn season, temperatures gradually decrease.
-While September still sees relatively high temperatures above 30 degrees Celsius (86℉), mornings and evenings are cool, with an average daily temperature of around 25°C (77℉).
-From October onwards, temperatures steadily drop to comfortably around 20°C (68℉).
-In early November, averages range from 8 to 16°C (46 - 61℉), and the chilliness of early winter emerges.
+Stepping into the autumn, temperatures gradually decrease.
+While September still sees relatively high temperatures above 30 degrees Celsius (86℉), mornings and evenings are cool, with temperatures of 17 - 25°C (63-77℉).
+From October onwards, high temperatures steadily drop to comfortably around 20°C (68℉).
+In early November, lows range from 8 to 13°C (46 - 55℉), and the chilliness of early winter emerges.
 Jinan’s crisp coolness in autumn provides excellent weather for appreciating springs and leaf peeping.

 The weather is predominantly sunny with high visibility, dry air, and light breezes.
 Rainfall is below average, mostly consisting of short-lived showers or scattered light rain, and becomes even scarcer after November.